-Affectionately known as “Your Shul by the Sea,” Temple Beth-El is an all-inclusive, welcoming and independent (trans-denominonal) congregation that has served Jews of all ages and their families for over 80 years.
+Affectionately known as “Your Shul by the Sea,” Temple Beth-El is an all-inclusive, welcoming and independent (trans-denominational) congregation that has served Jews of all ages and their families for over 80 years.
 We are known for our joyful and haimish (warm) atmosphere, our music and our openly spiritual approach to Jewish life.

-Our clergy are renowned for their spirituality, welcoming warmth and contagious joy.
+Our clergy are renowned for spirituality, welcoming warmth and contagious joy.
 Our band enfolds our events in exquisite music.
 Our vibrant education program combines the best of Jewish tradition with heart-based spirituality and modern innovation.

 We choose our siddurim and machzorim (prayerbooks) deliberately to enfold all, regardless of religious or spiritual background.
 Our books are non-denominational in the flow of the ongoing renewal of Judaism beyond denominational boundaries.
 For details about upcoming services, please visit our shul calendar.

 Our location, on Long Island Sound facing the New York City skyline, affords unique opportunities.
 There’s nothing like Shabbat by the Sea, an annual outdoor Shabbat service seaside facing the sunset.
 There’s nothing like doing Tashlish (a Rosh Hashanah ritual) just a block away at the beach.
 There’s nothing like crossing the bridge onto City Island, surrounded by boats and the waters, knowing that our ancestors — and, truly, all peoples throughout history — also had their seas to cross.
 We live our history deeply, right where we are.

 Your Shul by the Sea is a special place.
 Join us!